jackc/pgx/README.md

 sense of lack of known bugs, but the API is not considered stable until general release.
 No further changes are planned, but the beta process may surface desirable changes.
-If possible API changes are acceptable, then `v3` is the recommented branch for new development.
+If possible API changes are acceptable, then `v3` is the recommended branch for new development.
 Regardless, please lock to the `v2` or `v3` branch as when `v3` is released breaking changes will be applied to the master branch.